Premier League Match report - Spurs v Manchester United, 14.05.17 (White Hart Lane Finale)

 Fifty Years After - The Double Series

 A series of articles and reports giving an in depth look at the 1960-1 season, starting with the building of the side; and a brief account of 1960-1.
-The series was written during the 2000-01 season but has been re-launched to celebrate the fiftieth anniversary of Spurs' finest hour.
+The series was written during the 2000-01 season but was re-launched in 2011 to celebrate the fiftieth anniversary of Spurs' finest hour.
 This series also now features tributes and a detailed profile of "Sir" Bill Nicholson, who sadly passed away on 23rd October, 2004.

 Spurs Odyssey Message Board member – “Huk” – had a very privileged upbringing near White Hart Lane –in Creighton Road.
 “Huk” was not and is not a rich man.
 He was not born with a silver spoon in his mouth.
 So what was so special about his life so near to Tottenham Hotspur Football Club?
 Well, our man “Huk” used to live next door but one to THE Spurs Legend, the late, great “Sir” Bill Nicholson.